February 9, 2018

 Technology increases will provide access to vital scholarly information resources and technology that support the learning and research needs of UB students, as well as inflation for Information Technology contractual increases for campus wide software and hardware licenses.

-Transportation increases will support anticipated state mandated negotiated salary increases for personnel funded through the Transportation Fee, as well as fringe and minimum wage increases and support for the bus contract.
+Transportation increases will support anticipated state mandated negotiated salary increases for personnel funded through the Transportation Fee, as well as fringe and minimum wage increases.
+The fee increase will also fund swipe card access for campus shuttles and a license plate recognition project to improve the communication of availability of spaces to students.

 Included within Broad-based Fees is the Academic Excellence and Success Fee, which supports building and enhancing academic and student success programs.
 This includes upgrading classroom facilities, support for the Center for Excellence in Writing, strategic enrollment management and strategic initiatives such as the Heart of the Campus.